 Britannia represents Britain or the British people in female form.
-She is usually depicted as a young maiden or middle aged woman, dressed in long stately robes, dignified or queen-like in her posture.
-Britannia is often shown holding or seated alongside other symbols, such as the Union Jack (Britain), a lion (power) or trident (domination of the seas).
+She is usually depicted as a young maiden or middle-aged woman, dressed in long stately robes, dignified or queen-like in her posture.
+Britannia is often shown holding or seated alongside other symbols, such as the Union Jack (Britain), a lion (power) or a trident (domination of the seas).
 She sometimes sports symbols of military strength, like the Corinthian helmet, a shield, sword or lance.
 Britannia was first used as the female personification of Britain in the 1600s.
 Since then she has appeared in art, political propaganda and cartoons, as well as on British stamps and coins.

-Costumes or clothing are a common visual symbol employed in historical sources.
+Clothing or costumes are a common visual symbol employed in historical sources.
 Artists and propagandists use clothing to identify particular individuals, groups or classes.
-In French revolutionary art, for example, royalty and the Second Estate (nobility) are depicted wearing culottes (knee length breeches) with stockings on their lower legs.
+In French revolutionary art, for example, royalty and the Second Estate (nobility) are depicted wearing culottes (knee-length breeches) with stockings on their lower legs.
 The urban radicals who emerged later in the revolution became known as the sans culottes because they wore long trousers.
 When examining visual sources depicting people, pay some attention to what each is wearing.
 Consider also the colours of their clothing and any regalia, decorations or objects attached to it.
 By studying costume students should be able to identify whether these people belong to royalty, nobility, the middle classes, religious orders, the rural peasantry, the industrial workforce or the military.

 A cockade is a knot or tightly drawn bow, made entirely of ribbons.
 A cockade is worn on the lapel or breast of a coat or tunic, or the side of one’s hat.
 Most cockades look similar: it is their colours that give them meaning and significance.
 The colours of a cockade can denote rank, status, connection with a particular group or region, or allegiance to a particular movement or idea.
 Cockades were most commonly used during the 18th and early 19th centuries.
 They were particularly in vogue during the French Revolution, where participants used cockades to publicise their political loyalties.
-Probably the best known cockade of this period used the tricolour (red, white and blue) to depict both national unity and support for the revolution.
+Probably the best-known cockade of this period used the tricolour (red, white and blue) to depict both national unity and support for the revolution.
 Some countries, such as the United States, still use coloured cockades during election campaigns.

 Colours often have symbolic or political meanings.
 White, for example, has been used to represent royalty, purity, innocence or wisdom.
 Blue has been a colour of mourning, of the working class and, from the 18th century, military uniforms.
 Green has been used to symbolise nature, rebirth, fertility, youth and inexperience; it was also the colour worn by medieval merchants and bankers.
 In ancient times through to the Middle Ages, the colour red was a sign of prosperity and wealth; by the late 18th century it had come to represent liberty and freedom, the working classes and, later, socialism.
 National flags often employ symbolic colours – such as red, white and blue – to represent a union between different people or classes.